Newton Tracey

-Newton Tracey is a small village in the North Devon district of Devon, England, on the B3232 road about 4 mi south of Barnstaple.
-The village is in the civil parish of Horwood, Lovacott and Newton Tracey.
+Newton Tracey is a village and former civil parish, now in the parish of Horwood, Lovacott and Newton Tracey, in the North Devon district of Devon, England, on the B3232 road about 4 mi south of Barnstaple.

 The Grade II* listed church of St Thomas à Becket dates from the 13th century.
 Its nave was remodelled in the 15th century when the tower was added, and the whole was restored in 1867–8.